mumoshu/kube-airflow/README.md

 - embedded DAGs
 - Git-Sync

-An enhancement can be to support Persistant Storage.
+This helm chart provide support for Persistant Storage but not for sidecar git-sync pod.
 If you are willing to contribute, do not hesitate to do a Pull Request !

-#### Using Git-Sync
+#### Using embedded Git-Sync

 Git-sync is the easiest way to automatically update your DAGs.
-It simply check periodially (by default every minute) a Git project on a given branch and check this new version when available.
+It simply checks periodically (by default every minute) a Git project on a given branch and check this new version out when available.
 Scheduler and worker see changes almost real-time.
 There is no need to other tool and complex rolling-update procedure.